mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 Above is called **the fundamental relation (in the energy representation)**.

-Both of the two are the fundamental relation while in different forms, and each contains **all** thermodynamic information about the system.
+Both of the two is the fundamental relation while in different forms, and each contains **all** thermodynamic information about the system.

 $$S=S\left(U, V, N_{1}, \cdots, N_{r}\right) \leftrightarrow U=U\left(S, V, N_{1}, \cdots ,N_{r}\right)$$